carpentries/workshop-template/index.md

 {% include dc/intro.html %}
 {% elsif site.carpentry == "lc" %}
 {% include lc/intro.html %}
 {% endif %}

+{% if site.pilot %}
+This is a pilot workshop, testing out a lesson that is still under development.
+The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.
+{% endif %}

 {% comment %}